Bengrezza/FilmQueryProject/README.md

 # FilmQueryProject

-##Overview:
+## Description:
 This program is designed to a be command-line application that retrieves and displays film data from a database using Java Database Connectivity.

-## Description:
-First, the user is presented with a menu in which they can choose to:
+The user is presented with a menu in which they can choose to:

 1. Lookup a film by its ID.
 2. Lookup a film by a search keyword.